Optometrists & Aesthetic Specialists serving Grandville, Hudsonville and Jenison, MI

 When you have red, irritated eyes, it may be that your eyes are strained or tired, or may be a sign of a serious eye condition.
 Allen Smith, OD, and Nicole Gdowski, OD, of Lifetime Eyecare, located in Jenison, Michigan, have extensive experience in diagnosing and treating both the simple and complex causes of red eyes.
-For an expert evaluation and treatment plan, call or schedule an appointment online.
+For an expert evaluation and treatment plan, call or request an appointment online.

 Red or bloodshot eyes are a sign that there is irritation to the sclera, or white area, of your eye.
 Reddened eyes are due to swollen blood vessels on the surface of the sclera.